Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 Día de la Independencia & El Grito de Dolores — September 15–16

-On the evening of September 15, the nation gathers to echo El Grito de Dolores — the famous cry of freedom first shouted by priest Miguel Hidalgo in 1810, sparking the decade-long War of Independence.
+On the evening of September 15, communities across Mexico reenact El Grito de Dolores — the famous call for freedom first proclaimed by priest Miguel Hidalgo in 1810, beginning the War of Independence.
+At midnight, the cry of “¡Viva México!” echoes across the country and throughout Sayulita’s lively plaza.

 A radiant mural of Hidalgo celebrates Mexico’s independence — Sayulita’s streets alive with pride and art on the Western Coast.